 Families can also take advantage of the view from the top of the Belfry of Dunkirk.
 Each side of the tower reveals an aspect of the city: the harbour, the beach of Malo, the hills of Flanders…

 The Belfry of Calais is relatively recent.
 It’s undoubtedly the favourite belfry of the little girls.
 It looks like a castle from a fairy-tale.
 The last floor blends bricks, stones and sculptures for an impressive result.
-This belfry is considered as the most beautiful of the region Nord-Pas-de-Calais.
+This belfry is considered as the most beautiful of the Hauts-de-France region.
 At the bottom of the tower, there are six bourgeois in bronze designed by Rodin.

 Arras: To finish our little belfries tour with the Belfry of Arras.
 It’s the highest of the Northern Europe (102 m).
 It would be a shame not to take advantage of the other attractions of the city.
 Take a walk through the two wonderful squares in the centre of Arras: the “Grand Place” and the “Place des Héros” own 155 Flemish style frontages, attracting tourists from the whole world.